Reward Gaming in Conditional Text Generation

 \paragraph{Synthetic example: Sudoku revisited.}

 $\mathcal{D}_{\text{reward}}$ is dataset with 200k randomly sampled valid Sudokus as positive examples and 200k randomly sampled invalid Sudokus as negative examples.
 Using this dataset, we simulate the setting where a simple feature (the feature that ``the last nine numbers of the output do not repeat'') is predictive of the reward (validity) on a biased $\mathcal{D}_\text{reward}$.
-Repetitions co-occur with 99.9\% of negative examples, and thus it is a highly predictive feature of the reward. $f_\phi$ achieves 99.9\% accuracy on the test split of $\mathcal{D}_{\text{reward}}$.
+Repetitions co-occur with 99.9\% of negative examples, and therefore the repetition is a highly predictive feature of the reward.

+The reward function, $f_\phi$, achieves 99.9\% accuracy on the test split of $\mathcal{D}_{\text{reward}}$.
+We then train the conditional text generation model using RL where $f_\phi$ is the reward.

 Table~\ref{tab:sdk-2} shows that when training the text generator, the model exploits the non-repetition pattern that leads to high reward, but the vast majority of such sequences (92.8\%) are in fact incorrect.